llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

 LLVM IR codegen.
 We have not yet pursued this solution in Clacc.
-We have been advised by members of the LLVM community that the `ident_t` structure could be used for this purpose and extended with missing directive information.
+We have been advised by members of the LLVM community that the `ident_t` structure could be used for this purpose and extended with missing information.
 Another missing piece is that, currently in upstream LLVM, `ident_t` is not passed to the required OpenMP runtime functions, such as `__tgt_target_teams`.

 OpenACC Clarifications